az-digital/arizona-bootstrap/site/docs/2.0/content/images.md

 {{< callout warning >}}
 ##### SVG Images and IE 10

 In Internet Explorer 10, SVG images with `.img-fluid` are disproportionately sized.
 To fix this, add `width: 100% \9;` where necessary.
-This fix improperly sizes other image formats, so {{ .Site.Title }} doesn't apply it automatically.
+This fix improperly sizes other image formats, so {{< ourname >}} doesn't apply it automatically.
 {{< /callout >}}

 ## Image Thumbnails